Wishmaster (film): Production

+The film marked the sophomore directing effort of effects artist Robert Kurtzman, following The Demolitionist.

 Casting and cameos

 Wishmaster is notable for featuring many actors from popular horror films.
+Kurtzman was able to secure many of the cameos thanks to his prolific effects work in the horror genre.
 Robert Englund, who was Freddy Krueger in the Nightmare on Elm Street series, played an antique collector and Kane Hodder, who played Jason Voorhees in the Friday the 13th series, played a security guard.
-Also in the film were Tony Todd from Candyman, Ted Raimi from Candyman, Darkman, Evil Dead II and Army of Darkness, Ricco Ross from Aliens, Joseph Pilato from Day of the Dead, Reggie Bannister and the voice of Angus Scrimm (From the Phantasm films), Jenny O'Hara from the later Devil, Jack Lemmon's son Chris Lemmon from Just Before Dawn and George 'Buck' Flower (who was often used in small parts in various horror movies of the 1980s and early 1990s, often directed by John Carpenter).
+Also in the film were Tony Todd from Candyman, Ted Raimi from Candyman, Darkman, Evil Dead II and Army of Darkness, Ricco Ross from Aliens, Joseph Pilato from Day of the Dead, Reggie Bannister and the voice of Angus Scrimm (from the Phantasm films), Jenny O'Hara from the later Devil, actor Jack Lemmon's son Chris Lemmon from Just Before Dawn, and George 'Buck' Flower (who was often used in small parts in various horror movies of the 1980s and early 1990s, often directed by John Carpenter).
 Verne Troyer of later Austin Powers fame appears as the smaller Wishmaster when he first escapes from his gem prison.
 A Pazuzu statue, a personification of the demonic figure which possessed Linda Blair's character in The Exorcist series, also appeared.
 This can be seen in Beaumont's collection room and on display during the party scene where it attacks some of the guests, though it is not formally referenced.
 A veiled reference to the Cthulhu Mythos can be heard in the incantation used to imprison the Djinn; the words "Nib Shuggurath", a spoonerism of Shub-Niggurath.
-Makeup artist Tom Savini also appears in a cameo as a customer at the pharmacy when Reggie Bannister's character dies.
+Another Lovecraft reference appears in the character name of Wendy Derleth (Jenny O'Hara); August Derleth (1909-1971) was a publisher and anthologist who was the first book publisher of the writings of H.P.
+Lovecraft, and a long-time contributor of new works in the Cthulu Mythos.
+Makeup artist Tom Savini is mistaken to cameo in the pharmacy; however, Robert Kurtzman has debunked that claim stating that it was just an extra that got cast that looks like him.

 Many crew members, including director Robert Kurtzman (man killed by piano), had small cameos in the film.

+Tammy Lauren said she was attracted to the script due to her character's battle against the Djinn being a more psychological than physical altercation which she found more thematically rich.